 - A. Group Home/Residential Funding.
 Funding to reside in a community based residential setting is commonly referred to as a "CILA" which means a Community Integrated Living Arrangement. - B. Home-Base Support Services.
-When a disabled person receives funding from the State of Illinois for Home-Base Support Services, the amount of funding is approximately \$1,540 per month.
-When the disabled person exits special education, the amount is approximately \$2,300 per month.
+When a disabled person receives funding from the State of Illinois for Home-Base Support Services, the amount of funding is approximately \$1,825 per month iof the person iss in special education.
+When the disabled person exits special education, the amount is approximately \$2,740 per month.
 The parent does not get a check from the State of Illinois, but gets to use services up to the designated amount.
 For example, a personal attendant or job coach can be paid by the State from the funds.
 A day program can be utilized with the funding.
 Listed below is a partial list of how the funds can be used.
 For further information, please contact your local Service Coordination Agency.